mspnp/aks-baseline/07-workload-prerequisites.md

 # Workflow Prerequisites

-Previously you have configured a [GitOps solution](./06-gitops) for the AKS cluster.
-The following steps will cover the TLS certificate generation using Azure KeyVault.

----
+The AKS Cluster has been enrolled in [GitOps management](./06-gitops), wrapping up the infrastructure focus of the [AKS secure Baseline reference implementation](./).
+Follow the steps below to create the TLS certificate that the Ingress Controller will serve for Application Gateway to connect to your web app.
+If you already have access to an appropriate certificate, or can procure one from your organization, consider doing so and skipping the generations steps below.
+The following will describe using a self-signed cert for instructive purposes only.

+## Steps

 ## Generate the wildcard certificate for the Ingress Controller using Azure KeyVault

-   > Contoso Bicycle needs to buy CA certificates, their preference is to use two different TLS certificates.
-The first one is going to be a user-facing EV cert to serve in front of the Azure Application Gateway and another one a standard cert at the Ingress Controller level which will not be user facing.
+> :book: Contoso Bicycle needs to procure a CA certificate for the web site.
+As this is going to be a user-facing site, they purchase an EV cert from their CA.  This will serve in front of the Azure Application Gateway.
+They will also procure another one, a standard cert, to be used with the AKS Ingress Controller.
+This one is not EV, as it will not be user facing.

-   > :warning: Do not use the certificates created by these scripts for actual deployments.
-The self-signed certificates are provided for ease of illustration purposes only.
-For your cluster, use your organization's requirements for procurement and lifetime management of TLS certificates, even for development purposes.
+:warning: Do not use the certificate created by this scripts for actual deployments.
+The use of self-signed certificates are provided for ease of illustration purposes only.
+For your cluster, use your organization's requirements for procurement and lifetime management of TLS certificates, _even for development purposes_.

-1. Obtain the Azure KeyVault details and give the current user permissions to create certificates.
+1. Obtain the Azure Key Vault details and give the current user permissions to create certificates.

-   > Finally the app team wants to import a wildcard certificate `*.aks-ingress.contoso.com`  to AzureKeyVault
+   > :book: Finally the app team decides to use a wildcard certificate of `*.aks-ingress.contoso.com` for the ingress controller.
+They use Azure Key Vault to create and manage the lifecycle of this certificate.
-   > A while later this certificate is going to be the one served by a Traefik Ingress Controller wich is
-   > deployed downstream

    ```bash
    KEYVAULT_NAME=$(az deployment group show --resource-group rg-bu0001a0008 -n cluster-stamp --query properties.outputs.keyVaultName.value -o tsv)
    az keyvault set-policy --certificate-permissions create list get -n $KEYVAULT_NAME --upn $(az account show --query user.name -o tsv)
    ```

-1. Generate the Cluster Ingress Controller Wildcard Certificate: `*.aks-ingress.contoso.com`
+1. Generate the Cluster Ingress Controller's Wildcard Certificate for `*.aks-ingress.contoso.com`.

    ```bash
    cat <<EOF | az keyvault certificate create --vault-name $KEYVAULT_NAME -n traefik-ingress-internal-aks-ingress-contoso-com-tls -p @-